JonesAndrew-FS/PPIII/README.md

 (There will probably be more prerequisites added as development continues and I figure out what is necessary to run the project.)

-- NodeJS
+- NodeJS >= v20.3.3
-- npm
+- npm >= v9.3.1
-- MongoDB
-- Web Browser
+- Web Browser (latest)
-- Ports 3000 & 3001
+- Port 3001

 # Getting Started

-This part is currently under construction (there is no project at the moment).
+Once everything is installed, in a terminal, run "npm start".

 # Links

-This part is currently under construction (there is no project at the moment).
+localhost:3001 - Backend